Mother, grandmother, family and school counsellor

 You've experienced these a hundred times before, and yet they keep coming back, no matter what you do - ignoring it, walking away, giving a piece of your mind, threats, and bribes.

 Here's how you can step in without flipping your lid.
 No guarantees that the tantrums won't happen again, but we can tell you a thing or two about why they happen, how to deal with the different types of tantrums, feel more in control, and yes, be able to say, wow, that worked!

 So, let's see what works.

-Or, he could be distressed about something, and rides the waves of an Emotional tantrum – he’s afraid, or frustrated, or disappointed; or he’s tired and hungry, needs your attention, is feeling upset and uncomfortable.
-His Emotional brain has taken over, and he has lost connect with the Thinking brain.
+Or, he could be distressed about something, and rides the waves of an Emotional tantrum - he's afraid, or frustrated, or disappointed, or he's tired and hungry, needs your attention, is feeling upset and uncomfortable.
+His Emotional brain has taken over, and he has lost connection with the Thinking brain.
 No amount of reasoning will help at this point.

 Well, now we know that there are two types of tantrums, and each needs a different type of handling, right?
 Well, that makes sense.
 No wonder that it has been such a struggle.

 Let's try to understand the two types of tantrums better with some examples.